 These Gluten-Free Nutella Chocolate Chip Cookies are over-the-top rich and intense.
 They are a mind-blowing experience as the batter is made mostly of straight-up Nutella.

-Bake in the preheated oven until the cookies are almost dry, about 8 to 10 minutes.
+Bake in the preheated 350°F oven until the cookies are almost dry, 8 to 10 minutes.
 It's okay (in fact, it's great) if they are still a bit doughy -- they'll continue to cook a bit out of the oven.
 Let them cool on the baking sheet for 5 minutes and then transfer to a cooling rack.
 Cool them at least until they are room temperature before serving.